 Getting into the Zero Waste holiday spirit doesn’t mean turning into an obsessive recycler or going out of your way to locate special products at environmentally friendly stores.
 The sum of individual actions such as using cloth instead of paper napkins, refusing to buy over-packaged goods, or limiting what you spend can keep thousands of pounds of garbage from our landfills.

-Being aware of what you buy is the most important thing that you can do to reduce waste and your impact on the planet this holiday season.
+Being aware of what you buy is the most important thing that you can do to reduce waste and your impact on the planet this holiday season even if you’re using fantastic a private jet charter.
 Recycling is one way to divert the amount of garbage going to our landfill but the real key to making a dent in our holiday waste generation is moving beyond recycling to reuse and reduction.

 After all, holidays are about good wishes for the future-and we are not going to have a very rosy future if waste chokes our landfills and oceans.